AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 Text is where fluency lives.
 It is what was optimized, and it is what you are reading.
-So when fluency and coherence separate, a detector that reads the text is not merely unlucky &mdash; it is measuring the wrong quantity.
+So when fluency and coherence separate, a detector that reads the text is not merely unlucky.
+It is measuring the wrong quantity.

 Which raises the obvious question: is there somewhere else to look?